MicrosoftDocs/azure-dev-docs/python/quickstarts-cognitive-services.md

 ---
 title: Quickstarts for cognitive services for Python apps on Azure
-description: List of getting started material in the Azure documentation for cognitives servicse for Python apps. ms.date: 03/17/2020 ms.topic: conceptual
+description: List of getting started material in the Azure documentation for cognitive services for Python apps. ms.date: 03/17/2020 ms.topic: conceptual
 ---